electricbookworks/ebw-training/must-have-tech-skills/text/04-version-control.md

 We've all sent someone a file named `…final.doc`, only to send them another one hours later called `…final v2.doc`, or `…final FINAL.doc`.
 Often we'll include a cover note in our email saying `I changed the numbers; please use this version!`.

-> Tip: The best way to name files is to use the date in `YYYMMDD` format.
-For instance, `proposal-20171201.doc`.
-This way, if you have multiple versions in a folder, they will be listed alphabetically.
+> Tip: The best way to name files is to use the date in `YYYMMDD` format, e.g. `proposal-20171201.doc`.
+If you have multiple versions in a folder, they will be listed alphabetically.
 If you're creating several versions in one day, add the hour and minute as `HHMM`: `proposal-20171201-1530`.
 {:.sidenote}

 That is a common, crude attempt at version control.
 There are two things we're trying to do here: